 Randy was elected onto FUREE’s Board of Directors in 2005.
 He first got involved to support his wife, Jewel, a child care provider who is active on the child care campaign.
 After attending several meetings, he became actively involved in child care campaign, and along with Jewel.
 Randy was the proud father of three and grandfather of three.
 He was a retired postal worker, and a founder the International Brotherhood of African-American Postal Workers.
 Randy was also a Vietnam veteran.

 Sandra was a native New Yorker and a family day care provider in her Bedford-Stuyvesant community for six years.
 She worked with youth for 25 years throughout New York State and California.
-She has one grown daughter, Kimberly, and two grandchildren, Nicole and Kwame, after whom her child care center is named.
-She has been an active and vocal leader of FUREE for over six years and voted as the permanent Co-Chair of FUREE by the Board of Directors in May of 2011.
+She had one grown daughter, Kimberly, and two grandchildren, Nicole and Kwame, after whom her child care center is named.
+She was an active and vocal leader of FUREE for over six years and was voted as the permanent Co-Chair of FUREE by the former Board of Directors in May 2011.

 Nashaun Garrett was a long time activist and member of FUREE who loudly and proudly protested against the speculative and irresponsible development in Downtown Brooklyn.